 This section describes the activities necessary to achieve the objectives.
-Methods should flow naturally from the problems and objectives, should include a research design, general characteristics of the study population or participants, location or setting in which the study will take place, calendar of events in carrying out the study, sampling design and procedures, data collection schedule, description of the instruments and tools for data collection (including validity, reliability, and pretesting of the data collection instruments), definition of the most important terms and concepts, data processing procedures, and procedures for data analysis.
+Methods should flow naturally from the problems and objectives.
+This section should include a research design; general characteristics of the study population or participants; location or setting in which the study will take place; calendar of events in carrying out the study; sampling design and procedures; data collection schedule; description of the instruments and tools for data collection (including interview protocols and/or validity, reliability, and pretesting of the data collection instruments); definition of the most important terms and concepts; data processing procedures; and procedures for data analysis.